-Our Community Partnerships project, aims to strengthen our relationship with the local community in Leeds and to open up our wonderful art form to people who may have barriers which would usually prevent them from engaging with us.
+Our Community Partnerships project, aims to strengthen our relationship with the local community in Leeds and beyond and to open up our wonderful art form to people who may have barriers which would usually prevent them from engaging with us.

 Community Partnerships Scheme

 Encore is a scheme for community groups and organisations that work with people who have barriers which prevent them from engaging with Opera North.
 There are currently more than 100 groups/organisations in the scheme.

 Encore members are offered free or heavily subsidised tickets to Opera North’s work in Leeds (both operas on the main stage and Howard Assembly Room performances), plus access to workshops and taster performances in the community and invitations to bespoke events.
 We have had over 11,500 attendances at performances at Opera North via the Encore scheme since it began in November 2013, and approximately 4,000 attendances at events, taster performances and workshops.